 Soft Story Conditions

-A garage soft story condition is caused when a floor is supported by narrow walls or posts at a garage door opening.
+A garage soft story condition is caused when a floor is supported by narrow walls or posts on either side of a garage door opening.
 If you imagine the floor above a two-car garage, weighing approximately 15,000 pounds, rocking back and forth on top of these posts or narrow walls, it is easy to see how it can collapse.
-They simply tip over.
+They simply tip over; unless the back and two sides of the garage provide enough earthquake bracing to supply sufficient rotational resistance.
+The house below almost certainly had large openings at the back of the garage which wound eliminate its rotational resistance.
+This webpage on three foundation retrofits may help you understand this principle.

 This can be addressed by using a moment column or moment frame, or through the use of shear walls and the principles of rotation as described below.